Postbiotics: You Are What You Digest

 Feeding our microbiome with a wide variety of plant foods is the best thing you can do to boost postbiotic production; you will need 5-7 daily servings of a variety of the below foods:

-I Tried Intuitive Eating for a Month – Here’s What I Learned
+We Tried Intuitive Eating for a Month – Here’s What We Learned

 There’s a lot of mixed information swirling about on social media regarding the new healthy trend, “intuitive eating”.
 The nutritionists and dietitians promoting it seem very happy, healthy, and peaceful, as if their body literally tells them what foods it needs.
-As someone who has studied nutrition to increase health for myself and others, I thought this was a great way to give my body what it wants while eliminating the inevitable guilt that comes with “slipping up.”
+So we thought this was a great way to give our body what it wants while eliminating the inevitable guilt that comes with “slipping up.”

 What is Intuitive Eating?